ModellingWebLab/fcweb/README.md

 ### Setup database
 create database from resources/chaste.sql

-create user having all permissions on that database.
+create db user having all permissions on that database.

 ### setup backend

 setup webserver/vhost that is able to execute python scripts. copy `resources/cgi-bin/*py` to the webserver, so that it is executable from the frontend.

 ### Tomcat configuration
-make sure tomcat is using at least java in version 7. it can be configured in /etc/default/tomcat7
+make sure tomcat is using at least java in version 7. tomcat's java home can be configured in /etc/default/tomcat7

-add jdbc mysql driver to /var/lib/tomcat7/lib.

 Server configuration is in `/etc/tomcat7/server.xml`. modify file, so that it includes a line like: